ProjectLibertyLabs/gateway/Docker/content-publishing-service.overview.md

 - **Get asset**
 - **Populate a queue with dummy announcement data**

+## Running the Content Publishing Service

+For information on running the Content Publishing Service, please refer to the [Content Publishing Service Documentation](https://projectlibertylabs.github.io/gateway/Run/ContentPublishing/RunContentPublishing.html).

 ## Detailed Documentation

 For more detailed information about the Content Publishing Service, including setup, configuration, and API documentation, please refer to the [Content Publishing Service Documentation](https://projectlibertylabs.github.io/gateway/Build/ContentPublishing/ContentPublishing.html).